-Students may enroll, upon acceptance, into their chosen course of study, in one of six program starts during Fall, Spring or Summer semesters as stated in their acceptance letter.
+Students may enroll, upon acceptance, into their chosen course of study, in one of six program starts during the Fall, Spring, or Summer terms as stated in their acceptance letter.

 Students are required to complete their enrollment agreement as part of their enrollment process.